lumeland/lume.land/docs/overview/why-static-sites.md

 ### Portability

-Deploying a static site can't be easier.
-Due they are only static files, you only have to upload these files to the server, using `git`, `rsync`, `ftp`, or your favorite tool.
+Deploying a static site couldn't be easier.
+Because they are static files, you only have to upload these files to the server using `git`, `rsync`, `ftp`, or your favorite tool.
 It's even possible to compress a static site into a zip file and send it by email or messaging!